F88/promidas/lib/repository/docs/USAGE.md

 This document describes how to use the ProtoPedia-specific in-memory repository built on top of the generic `PrototypeInMemoryStore` core.

-The main entry point is the `createProtopediaInMemoryRepository` factory exported from `lib/repository`.
+The main entry point is the `createPromidasRepository` factory exported from `lib/repository`.

 ## Overview